mvolkmann/blog/src/smalltalk.md

 To install them:

-- Clone this repository.
+- Clone the Games repository.
 - Launch Cuis Smalltalk.
-- Open a "File List" window.
+- Open a "File List".
 - Locate and select the file `Morphic-Games-Solitaire.pck.st`.
 - Click the "Install Package" button.
-- Open a Workspace window.

-To play them, open the World menu, select "New morph...Layouts", and then select FreeCell or Klondike.
+To play a game, open the World menu, select "New morph...Layouts", and then select FreeCell or Klondike.
-Alternatively, open a Workspace window, enter something like `Freecell newGame`, and "Do it".
+Alternatively, open a Workspace, enter something like `Freecell newGame`, and "Do it".

 ## JSON

+GRONK: Continue review here.

 The `JSON` package defines the classes `Json`, `JsonObject`, and `JsonError`.
 It also adds the method `jsonWriteOn:` to many classes including